stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 ---
-title: Erlang programming style with Cloud Haskell: Implementing a chat
+title: Using Cloud Haskell to write a type-safe distributed chat
 published: 2018-03-20
 ghc: 8.0.2
 lts: 9.17